Fiscal Year 2015

 Access and Quality of Care

 Access Now $40,000 over one year to coordinate specialty medical care for safety net patients served by the region's free clinics, Federally Qualified Health Centers and local health departments.

-Free Clinic of Powhatan $37,000 over one year for operational support for its comprehensive medical and health services for the County's low income, uninsured.
+Free Clinic of Powhatan $80,000 over two years for operational support for its comprehensive medical and health services for the County's low income, uninsured.

 Gateway Homes $25,000 over one year to support an on-site Nurse Practitioner.